Mae Boren Axton

-Mae Boren Axton (September 14, 1914 – April 9, 1997) was known in the music industry as the "Queen Mother of Nashville."
+Mae Boren Axton (born Mae Boren; September 14, 1914 – April 9, 1997) was an American singer-songwriter.
+She was known in the music industry as the "Queen Mother of Nashville".
 She co-wrote the Elvis Presley hit single "Heartbreak Hotel" with Tommy Durden.
 She worked with Mel Tillis, Reba McEntire, Willie Nelson, Eddy Arnold, Tanya Tucker, Johnny Tillotson, and Blake Shelton.

 Personal life

 Boren was born in Texas to Mark L. and Nannie Boren.
 The only daughter out of nine children, she was the sister of United States Congressman Lyle Boren.
 When Boren was two years old the family moved to Oklahoma.
 She attended East Central State College and the University of Oklahoma, where she earned a bachelor's degree in journalism.
 She obtained a public teaching certificate and taught English and journalism at schools throughout Oklahoma.

 Boren married John T. Axton, an officer in the US Navy, and they had two sons: folk music singer-songwriter, guitarist, film and television actor Hoyt Axton and John, who became an attorney.
 The family lived in Comanche, Oklahoma during the children's pre-teen years.
 In 1949, Axton was stationed in Jacksonville, Florida and the family moved there.
 Boren taught English at Dupont High School, Paxon High School and Ribault High School in Jacksonville, Florida.